01 Invention Overview

 Fleet Vehicle Protection

 Commercial and government fleet operators (rental car companies, police departments, delivery services) lose significant vehicle value to sun damage across large fleets parked outdoors.
-DashArmor offers fleet-specification packages with simplified installation and volume pricing, protecting asset value across thousands of vehicles.
+DashArmor offers fleet-specification packages with simplified A-pillar clip installation and volume pricing, protecting asset value across thousands of vehicles.

 Aftermarket Retrofit